 - 5.1 CONTRACTOR shall be paid for services provided on a monthly basis. - 5.2 CONTRACTOR shall submit an invoice in arrears for services rendered in the previous month.
-All invoices should be received within thirty (30) days of the last day of the previous month but may be received later than thirty (30) days, at COUNTY's sole discretion, as long as sufficient funds remain available under the Contract.
-All such services rendered by CONTRACTOR shall be paid in accordance with Exhibit B, Pricing Schedule. - 5.3 Expenditures made by CONTRACTOR in the operation of this Contract shall be in compliance and in conformity with Office of Management and Budget (OMB) Circular A-122 to the extent applicable, and the line item budget categories of Exhibit B1, Line Item Budget. - 5.4 CONTRACTOR shall submit the original monthly invoice to the DCFS Finance Office ("Finance Division") and one copy to the County Program Manager ("CPM") for review and approval.
+All invoices should be received within thirty (30) days of the last day of the previous month but may be received later than thirty (30) days, at COUNTY's sole discretion, as long as sufficient funds remain available under the Contract. - 5.3 CONTRACTOR shall submit the original monthly invoice to the DCFS Finance Services Division ("Finance") and one copy to the Program Manager for review and approval.